About Computer Science & Engineering

 Credit 1 unit.

 An introduction to software concepts and implementation, emphasizing problem solving through abstraction and decomposition.
-Introduces processes and algorithms, procedural abstraction, data abstraction, encapsulation and object-oriented programming.
-Recursion, iteration and simple data structures are covered.
+Introduces processes and algorithms, procedural abstraction, data abstraction, encapsulation, and object-oriented programming.
+Recursion, iteration, and simple data structures are covered.
 Concepts and skills are mastered through programming projects, many of which employ graphics to enhance conceptual understanding.
 Java, an object-oriented programming language, is the vehicle of exploration.
 Active-learning sessions are conducted in a studio setting in which students interact with each other and the professor to solve problems collaboratively.
-Prerequisites: Comfort with algebra and geometry at the high school level is assumed.
-Patience, good planning and organization promote success.
-This course assumes no prior experience with programming.
+Comfort with algebra and geometry at the high school level is assumed.
+Patience, good planning, and organization will promote success.
+This course assumes no prior experience with programming. *CSE 1301 has mandatory evening exams; the specific days and times will be listed under assessments on the course section once confirmed.

-A seminar and discussion session that complements the material studied in CSE 131.
+A seminar and discussion session that complements the material studied in CSE 1301.
 Provides background and breadth for the disciplines of computer science and computer engineering.
 Features guest lectures and highly interactive discussions of diverse computer science topics.
 Highly recommended for majors and for any student seeking a broader view of computer science or computer engineering.
-Pass/Fail only.
+Pass/No Pass only.

 Credit 1 unit.